 In Parker Jewish Institute for Health Care & Rehab, 9.18% of Patients had Pressure Ulcers

 This statistic tells you the percentage of long-term residents who suffered from new or worsened pressure ulcers.
 We have found that pressure ulcers are a great barometer of nursing care quality.

 In Parker Jewish Institute for Health Care & Rehab, 3.11% of Patients had Serious Falls

 This is the percent of patients that suffered from a major fall.
 Falls leading to severe injuries are considered by many in the nursing home industry to be an indicator of nursing care .
 Falls are routinely caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This indicates the percentage of residents who suffered from a urinary tract infection.
-These infections are linked to poorer hygiene.
+This is the percent of patients who suffered from a urinary tract infection.
+These infections could be associated with insufficient hygiene.